A Little F'd Up | Posted by Julie Z on 04/9/2011

 A lot of people may criticize Juno, saying that it’s an unrealistic portrayal of teen pregnancy (and these are valid claims) – but it’s hard to deny how awesome Ellen Page was in that movie.
 She’s funny, clearly smart and a very talented actress and she definitely deserves some FBomb love.

 Born Ellen Philpotts-Page on February 21, 1987 in Halifax, Nova Scotia.
 The daughter of a teacher and a graphic designer, Ellen Page took an interest in theater from a young age.
 She performed in her first local production in the fifth grade and won Canada’s prestigious Gemini nomination for her role in the made-for-TV movie Pit Pony in 1997.
-The busy actress went on to appear in several Canadian television series, including the Pit Pony spin-off, Trailer Park …
+The busy actress went on to appear in several Canadian television series, including the Pit Pony spin-off, …

 I have never seen the Pianist or Chinatown, but I know that Roman Polanski is a lauded director of ingenuity.
 But I also know him as a dispicable rapist.